Cragady/jafl_test/README.md

   },
 ```

 For this project, I'm looking to use `strapi`, a CMS that can work with any language or framework.
 At least that's what they claim.
-I may have some convoluted data flows in this project, but this is mostly for the purpose of demonstrating my ability to make several different technologies working together.
+I may have some convoluted data flows in this project, but this is mostly for the purpose of demonstrating my ability to make several different technologies work together.